We've independently reviewed this article to make sure it's as accurate as we can make it.

 Basically, if you don’t own your property or if you don’t want to commit to cutting a hole in a wall, a window AC unit is the air conditioner for you.

-In short, it’s a toss-up between wall air conditioners and window air conditioners.
+In short, it’s a toss-up between wall vs window air conditioners.
 They both cool relatively efficiently, but their installation makes all the difference.

 It’s all about where you are in life.
 If you have the time and the money, the wall unit is the best option.
 However, if you have any doubts, then a window unit is more versatile.
 It might be a little noisier and slightly less efficient, but you’re at much less risk of renovator’s remorse.